TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/drivers/ipc_notify.md

 - Enable/Disable IPC Notify between different CPUs

-## Features NOT Supported

-- IPC Notify cannot be used to talk to clients running Linux OS

 ## Important Usage Guidelines

 - To balance low latency performance vs flexiblility to end user, below contraints are introduced in the API